-If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so, and seek consent where necessary.
+If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so and seek consent where necessary.

-Staff must only process personal data where it is necessary in order to do their jobs.
+Staff must only process personal data where it is necessary to do their jobs.

-We will keep data accurate and, where necessary, up-to-date.
+We will keep data accurate and, where necessary, up to date.
 Inaccurate data will be rectified or erased when appropriate.

 In addition, when staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
 This will be done in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools.
-This can be found here.